Changes at Transsurgery Australia as a result of COVID 19

 IMPORTANT INFORMATION CONCERNING SURGERY WITH, AND CONSULTATIONS AT, TRANSSURGERY AUSTRALIA

 As a result of the ongoing COVID-19 pandemic, the surge in cases and the increasing shortages of staff in Public Hospitals, the Victorian Department of Health has announced it will restrict all elective surgery.
 As of 6th January 2022, elective surgery has been restricted to urgent admissions (Category 1) only.
+We have therefore had to suspend our operating until further notice.
+We do not yet know when we will be able to recommence surgery.

 If you wish to reschedule your surgery for later this year, please discuss this with the staff at the Rooms.
 However, please remember that since we do not know how long this current surgical lockdown will last, we cannot guarantee that your rebooked surgery will go ahead, since if there is a lock down in place around the time of your rebooking it will need to be deferred again.